 To set up a monthly Direct Debit, handled via Charities Aid Foundation (CAF):

 To donate by credit/debit card (monthly or one-off):

 Problems or questions?
 Check our donating FAQ.

-Please ‘Add a message of support’ during the donation process (to encourage others to donate), but tick ‘Hide your name from public view‘ to stay anonymous.
-Donations made via JustGiving can attract Gift Aid.
+Donations will be kept anonymous (your name will not be made public) as long as you ‘Hide your name from public view’ if you choose to ‘Add a message of support’ during the JustGiving process.
+Donations via CAF and JustGiving can attract Gift Aid.
 You could also enquire about payroll giving from your employer.
 The Charity Registration No is 288436.

-One-off donations from parents, carers, grandparents and alumni are also welcome but to provide the school with security, we are very much hoping most parents and carers will choose to make an anonymous monthly donation.
+One-off donations from parents, carers, grandparents and alumni are also welcome but to provide the school with security, we are very much hoping most parents and carers will choose to make a monthly donation.

 Any questions, feedback or help with donating: firstname.lastname@example.org

 This is not an easy question to answer.
 There are approximately 700 children in the school.
 Approximately 100 children receive the pupil premium.